frankelavsky/academic_homepage/_posts/2023-08-17-art-of-insight-review.markdown

 <hr>

-Alberto is to many a father.
-We can point to Bertin or Tufte (oof) or back further to Nightingale, Du Bois, or others.
-But a father is the one who is with us right now, not an ancestor like Nightingale.

-To me it feels strange to call him a "father," but it is true.
-I am wary of phrases like "father of data visualization" because there is this assumption that the title "father" is a progenitor, trailblazer, or hero.
-And he isn't really any of those things.
-But Alberto is a caretaker of the lost, someone who mentors and connects with those who are growing.
+Alberto is a caretaker of the lost, someone who mentors and connects with those who are growing.
 He is a ferociously talented person but has managed to live with more generosity than our field deserves.
-Alberto's love for *us* shines through in this book.
+Alberto's love for the people who visualize shines through in this book.
 He is present with us.

 Alberto has, in my own life and career, been a constant support.
 He offered me feedback on my work, put my words and ideas in front of others, connected me to people, and encouraged me when I felt lost.
-We've played board games together and discussed many philosophical, hedonistic, and political things that we were burning up about.
+We've played board games together and discussed many fun, philosophical, and political things that we were burning up about.

-The Art of Insight feels more like a family portrait, a snapshot in time, meant to be celebrated and remembered, than some static, unmoving monolith that says claims the Capital-T Truth of whatever visualization really is.
-The Art of Insight shows that visualization is who we are, right now.
+So in some ways, The Art of Insight feels more like a family portrait as a snapshot in time, meant to be celebrated and remembered, than some static, unmoving monolith that claims the Capital-T Truth of whatever visualization really is.
+The Art of Insight shows that visualization is who *we* are, right now.
 It will become who we become with us.
 And that is beautiful.

 I have known for years that he is someone with a deep love of our relatively obscure field of practice.
 But this book shows that his love of our field of practice is, really, a love of the people in it.